josh-clsn/MissionCtrl/README.md

 - **Wallet**: You need a wallet to store funds and pay for uploads.
   - First time?
 The app will guide you to create or import a wallet.
 - **Funds**: Add a tiny amount of ETH and ANT tokens to your wallet:
-  - Get them from a crypto exchange (e.g., Coinbase, Binance).
+  - Get them from a crypto exchange, community faucet or community member.
   - Send them to the wallet address shown in the "Wallet" tab.
 - **Tabs**:
   - **Wallet**: Manage your funds and wallet settings.